 1. Restrict access to your website

 The more the number of people who access your website, the more vulnerable your website is.
 Always grant access to a limited number of people.
 Some parts of websites are best if their access is restricted to very few individuals.
 In real life, for example, access to certain parts of an organization might be restricted to a few individuals.
 In such cases, the permitted individuals would need to present their allocated IDs at security checkpoints in order to be given access.
 The IDs are often in the form of cards printed using plastic id card printers.
 In like manner, it is essential to restrict access to certain parts of your website, using some security checks, such as passwords or IP address checks.
+You can even take it a step further by implementingzero trust security, to eliminate admin password sharing and authenticate administrative actions.

 2. Two Factor Authentication